• Applying for a New License (Teen Drivers) in Texas

 All individuals younger than 25 years old must complete an approved driver's education course.

-Teens can start driver's education as soon as they are 14 years old, but they cannot apply for their Phase One license until they are at least 15 Years Old.
+Teens can start driver's education as soon as they are 14 years old, but they cannot apply for their Phase One license until they are at least 15 years old.

 There are three different options for teens to complete driver's education:

-Phase One: Learner’s Permit
+Phase One: Texas Learner's Permit

 Let’s break down this complicated process into simple terms.
 The first milestone on your path to your driver’s license is obtaining a Texas learner’s permit.